Anthropology: View the World through a Wider Lens

 Primarily a research facility, the lab is dedicated to the scholarly pursuit of knowledge about past cultures in Georgia and the greater Southeast region.
 Thousands of prehistoric and historic archaeological collections are held in trust by the Waring lab, which exceeds federally required curation standards.
 A variety of unique opportunities are made available to student employees and volunteers.Learn More

 Biological and Forensic Anthropology Laboratory

-BAFAL [Biological and Forensic Anthropology Laboratory] is an open lab space where students and faculty alike can conduct research and participate in experiential learning opportunities.
-Areas of study include Forensic Anthropology, Bioarchaeology, Musculoskeletal Health, and more.
-We offer opportunities for volunteer projects, research, and paid student positions alike.Learn More
+The Biological and Forensic Anthropology Laboratory (BAFAL) is an open lab space where students and faculty alike can conduct research and participate in experiential learning opportunities.
+Areas of study include Biological and Forensic Anthropology, Osteology, Bioarchaeology, Comparative Faunal Anatomy, Bone Histology, and more.
+We offer unique opportunities for student employees and volunteers to lead workshops, projects, or do research.Learn More

 Pig Dig: Students Investigate Mock Crime Scene